Gator Growl: Content

 The main purpose of the pep rally is to motivate the Florida Gators to victory in their Homecoming football game.
 The show features performances from the UF Dazzlers, the University of Florida cheerleaders, and The Pride of the Sunshine marching band.

 In addition to the cheers, there are performances from guest comedians, musicians, and entertainers who perform for the assembled students and alumni.

 A special portion of the show is reserved for celebrity cameo appearances.
-In the past, cameo appearances have included countless entertainment icons such as David Letterman, Katie Couric, "Nature Boy" Ric Flair, Jonah Hill, and B.o.B.
+In the past, cameo appearances have included celebrities such as David Letterman, Katie Couric, "Nature Boy" Ric Flair, Jonah Hill, and B.o.B.